 The Council has now made a decision to start to phase in the funding of depreciation; effectively this will create a reserve to fund the replacement of assets.
 This method means that debt will not be raised to fund asset replacement.
-This is being phased in over ten years and is more fully explained in the Financial Strategy which is part of Supporting Information associated with the LTP 2015-2025.
+This is being phased in over ten years and is more fully explained in the Financial Strategy which is contained in Volume 2 of the LTP 2015-2025.